Indradyumna/ISONET/README.md

 #Run Experiments

-The command lines used for training models are listed commands.txt Command lines specify the exact hyperparameter settings used to train the models.
+The command lines used for training models are listed commands.txt.
+Command lines specify the exact hyperparameter settings used to train the models.

 #Reproduce plots and figures